Aljaysa/sportsStatsWebScraper/README.md

 This project contains the following parts:
 1. Baseball Stats Web Scraper (Python & SQL)

 •	Used Beautiful Soup 4.4 Python library to compile data from baseball-reference.com and upload it to a database file using SQL

-•	Used proper programming practices referenced in the book Code Complete such as classes performing one purpose only, classes having no more dependencies than needed, creating methods that are scalable and have parameters that change based on predictable variations in the baseball-reference.com URLs rather than relying on hard-coded values

 2. Website Displaying Baseball Stats Visualizations (HTML & CSS)

 •	Used HTML and CSS to create an interactive website where specific stat parameters can be specified before the corresponding graph (generated with Matplotlib) is displayed